hellohaptik/chatbot_ner/docs/docker.md

 ## To Create Custom Docker Images

-If you want to create a custom Docker image execute the following commands
+If you want to create a custom Docker image execute the following commands after making changes to Dockerfile and scripts.

 ```shell
 $ cd chatbot_ner